In the guide

 Back to top

-A certificate of competence is not needed when slaughtering your own animal for your own consumption.
-However, certain operations require a certificate of competence (CoC), both in slaughterhouses and when carried out on farms for the purpose of killing animals.
+A slaughter licence is not needed when slaughtering your own animal for your own consumption or consumption by your immediate family who live with you.
+However, certain operations require a CoC, both in slaughterhouses and when carried out on farms for the purpose of killing animals.

 • you kill animals for other people